naratriptan (Oral route)

 Uses For naratriptan

 Naratriptan is used to treat acute migraine headaches in adults.
-It is not used to prevent migraine headaches and is not used for cluster headaches.
 Naratriptan works in the brain to relieve the pain from migraine headaches.
 It belongs to the group of medicines called triptans.

 Many people find that their headaches go away completely after they take naratriptan.
 Other people find that their headaches are much less painful, and that they are able to go back to their normal activities even though their headaches are not completely gone.
 Naratriptan often relieves symptoms that occur together with a migraine headache, such as nausea, vomiting, sensitivity to light, and sensitivity to sound.

 Naratriptan is not an ordinary pain reliever.
-It will not relieve any kind of pain other than migraine headaches. naratriptan is usually used for people whose headaches are not relieved by acetaminophen, aspirin, or other pain relievers.
+It should not be used to relieve any kind of pain other than migraine headaches. naratriptan is usually used for people whose headaches are not relieved by acetaminophen, aspirin, or other pain relievers.

 Naratriptan has caused serious side effects in some people, especially people who have heart or blood vessel disease.
-Be sure that you discuss with your doctor the risks of using naratriptan as well as the benefits that it can do.
+Be sure that you discuss with your doctor the risks of using naratriptan as well as the benefits.

 naratriptan is available only with your doctor's prescription.